linjing-lab/optimtool/README_en.md

 ## Introduction

-&emsp;&emsp;optimtool adopts part of the theoretical framework in the book <Optimization: Modeling, Algorithms and Theory> published by Peking University Press, and [`Numpy`](https://github.com/numpy/numpy) is used to handle operations between numerical arrays efficiently.
-I skillfully applied .jacobian and other methods supported by [`Sympy`](https://github.com/sympy/sympy), and realized the switch from Sympy matrix to Numpy matrix combined with Python built-in functions dict and zip.
+&emsp;&emsp;optimtool adopts theoretical frameworks in book <Optimization: Modeling, Algorithms and Theory> published by Peking University Press, `Numpy` is used to handle operations between numerical arrays efficiently.
+Applied jacobian and methods of `Sympy` to support symbolic differentiation, and realized the switch from Sympy matrix to Numpy matrix combined with Python built-in functions dict and zip.
 A optimization toolbox for scientific research is designed for Researchers and Developers.
-Anyone can use a simple [`pip`](https://github.com/pypa/pip) command to download and use.
+Anyone can use a simple `pip` command to download and use.

-If you used **opimtool** in your research, welcome to cite it in your paper (follow the format below).
+If you used **optimtool** in your research, welcome to cite it in your paper (follow the format below).

 ```text
 林景. optimtool: The fundamental package for scientific research in optimization.
 2021. https://pypi.org/project/optimtool/.